matthewosborne71/2Tweet2Furious/README.md

 Contains functions for extracting the data from our data file csvs.

 ### User_Class.py
-#### Written by Dan McGregor and Austin Antoniou
+#### Written by Dan McGregor
 #### Last updated June 2, 2018
-This code defines the User Class in python.
-The class is for easier storage and management of the useres found in the provided Twitter Data.
+This code defines the User class in python.
+The class is for easier storage and management of the users found in the provided Twitter Data.

 ### Fetch_users.py
 #### Written by Dan McGregor
 #### Last updated June 1, 2018
-This code uses the tweepy python package to gather additional Twitter data on the users found in our dataset.
+This code uses the tweepy python library to gather additional Twitter data on the users found in our dataset.

 ### MakeDozeNetworksFriendo.py
 #### Written by Matthew Osborne